bbengfort/bbengfort.github.io/_drafts/graph-blocking-for-entity-resolution.md

 luke@bellweather.com,"BellWeather, Inc.",Registered for workshop,Intro to Big Data with Hadoop,4/10/2013,
 ```

+**Note**: This data set has been anonymized using the [Faker](http://www.joke2k.net/faker/) library to protect our students and instructors' personally identifying information.
+For more information on how the dataset was anonymized, see [Anonymizing User Profile Data with Faker](http://bbengfort.github.io/programmer/2016/02/25/anonymizing-profile-data.html).

+Because this data is merged from a variety of data sources and web forms, it quickly becomes apparent that there is ambiguity in both the person (subject) entities and the detail (object) entities.
+For example, is &ldquo;"Anthony Armstrong&rdquo; the same as &ldquo;Tony Armstrong&rdquo;?
+What if they have the same email address?
+What about two courses labeled &rdquo;Graph Analytics with Python&rdquo; but who have blocks of registrants with action dates a year apart?
+Worse, what about the following example:

+    John Smith <jsmith@example.com>
+    John Smith <john.f.smith@moonstar.edu>

+This is such a common name, are they the same or different people?
+Other data entries abound; even in the CSV data above, you can see that one person's name is a company: &ldquo;BellWeather, Inc.&rdquo;.
+In order to make decisions like these, either in an automatic fashion or by proposing pairs of records to a user, we first need some mechanism to expose likely similar matches, and weed out the obvious non-duplicates.

+However, if we make pairwise comparisons between every record in the dataset with no other processing, we will be left with $$c$$ comparisons as follows:

 $$
 c = \frac { n \left(n-1\right) } {2}
 $$

+For a relatively modest dataset of 1000 records, you're talking about having to make 499,500 pairwise comparisons.
+Given that similarity comparison is usually an expensive operation involving dynamic programming and other computing techniques, this clearly does not scale well.
+Through blocking techniques and rules, we can reduce the number of pairwise comparisons by eliminating pairs that will never match.
+For example, if we have a business listing dataset, we might only compare entities that have the same postal code in their street address.
+In the next section, we'll look at using a graph to to provide structure for blocking.

+## Analyzing Structure with Graphs

+Outline:

+- reading data from CSV
+- namedtuples for hashing into a graph
+- constructing a graph from triples
+- drawing the graph
+- computing # of pairwise comparisons
+- computing # of edge blocked comparisons
+- printing info about the graph
+- performing similarity comparisons
+- fuzz blocking

 ## Conclusion